GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/leaderboards/reference.md

 Save the connected player's score to the given leaderboard.

 **Save player score**
 Save the player's score to the given leaderboard.
+If the player is connected, the score will be attached to the connected player (unless disabled).

+**Always attach scores to the connected player**
+Set if the score sent to a leaderboard is always attached to the connected player - if any.
+This is on by default.

 ## Conditions